notagenius/DTHACK18_MMF/README.md

 PHP / MYSQL

 ### Login in Server Notes
-Cloud Server for Storage of collected data: mmf.etadar.de
+Cloud Server for Storage of collected data: your server

 ssh login with root, after havin given Ethan your SSH key